communitybridge/easycla/README.md

 This platform supports both GitHub and Gerrit source code repositories.
 Additional information can be found in the [Getting Started Guide](getting-started/).

+## Announcements

+- 06/10/2020 - We will be replacing code references from whitelist to Approval List in the coming sprints.
+This includes package names, code comments, swagger specifications, API endpoints, variable names and UI components.

 ## Third-party Services

 [EasyCLA](./#easycla-architechture)